n., singular: living thing

 Characteristics of Living Things

 Living things are organisms that show the characteristics of being alive.
-What separates a living things from non-living things is the following characteristics:
+What separates living things from non-living things is the following characteristics:

 An organized structure

 Living things are an organized structure.
 It may be a single-celled such as a bacterial cell, or multicellular such as animals and plants that are made up of several cells.
 A cell is the fundamental biological unit of an organism.
 Various cellular processes are carried out by the cell in an orchestrated, systematized manner.
 A cell consists of protoplasm surrounded by a plasma membrane.
 Cytoplasmic structures (e.g. organelles), each with specific roles and functions, are suspended in the cytosol of the cell.

-A living thing requires energy for survival.
+Living things require energy for survival.
 Energy is essential as it fuels numerous metabolic activities of a cell.
 One way that organisms synthesize energy is by photosynthesis where light energy is converted into chemical energy.
-Another is by cellular respiration wherein biochemical energy is harvested from an organic substance (e.g. glucose) and, then, stored in energy-carrying biomolecule such as ATP for later use.
+Another is by cellular respiration wherein biochemical energy is harvested from an organic substance (e.g. glucose) and, then, stored in an energy-carrying biomolecule such as ATP for later use.